johndugan/eslint-config/README.md

         /*
             1. Render prettier formatting errors as warnings in ESLint.
             2. Prettier default settings object in case there is no .prettierrc.
-            3. If there is a .prettierrc configuration file, use it.
+            3. If there is a .prettierrc configuration file, use it. (recommended) */
-         */
         "prettier/prettier": [
             "warn",
             {
+                "arrowParens": "always",
+                "bracketSpacing": false,
+                "endOfLine": "lf",
+                "jsxSingleQuote": false,
                 "printWidth": 80,
+                "semi": true,
+                "singleQuote": true,
                 "tabWidth": 4,
                 "useTabs": false,
-                "semi": true,
-                "singleQuote": true,
-                "jsxSingleQuote": false,
-                "trailingComma": "none",
+                "trailingComma": "none"
-                "bracketSpacing": false,
-                "jsxBracketSameLine": false,
-                "arrowParens": "always",
             },
             {
                 "usePrettierrc": true